jeremyl-972/picture-this/README.md

 This the one part of the project that is still in progress.

 ### Database
-I'm using AWS RDS to host a MySql database with only 3 tables (mysql/schema.sql):
+I'm using AWS RDS to host a MySql database with only 4 tables (mysql/schema.sql):
 --users -> records username, hash, and preferred language --socketio_connected_clients -> records user_id, room_name, and socketId
 --rooms -> records room_name, creation_time, created_by, and high score for the room
+--words -> records word, and point_value of the word

 #### Challenges along the way
 To my dismay, Heroku announced they are no longer hosting apps for free.
 I needed an alternative.
 Since I've seen a trend in companies using AWS, I decided to research how I could get the app hosted with their free tier.